midnight-sway-atomic-admin/Midnight-Sway-Atomic/.config/recorder/README.txt

 To use it:

 1. Use the updated Firefox "policies.json" file.
-It keeps microphone and screen-sharing requests blocked and locked for ordinary websites while allowing them only for the Recorder at http://127.0.0.1:27391.
+It keeps camera and screen-sharing requests blocked and locked for ordinary websites, while allowing screen sharing only for the Recorder at http://127.0.0.1:27391.
+Microphone requests remain enabled so Firefox can show its normal audio-device chooser.
 2. Open the app either by typing "python3 [absolute path to the recorder.py file]" in your terminal, or place recorder.py in .config/recorder and launch it via rofi (see the updated "rofi-apps" bin file).
 3. For screen recording, select your display when Firefox asks.
-4. For system audio, choose the “Monitor of …” audio source.
+4. For system audio, choose the “Monitor of …” audio source in Firefox's audio-device popup.
 5. Click Stop when finished.
 The recording downloads automatically.

 Recordings are saved as WebM files.